ErosKerouak/physical-geodesy/code/README.md

 # Source code used this study

-This folder houses all of the code used to generate the results presented in the paper.
+This folder houses all of the code used to generate the results.

 * Python modules (`.py` files) contain the implementation of the methodology and common utilities used in the notebooks.